SKF India logs nearly 2-fold rise in Q3 net profit

-New Delhi, Feb 5 (IANS) SKF India on Friday reported a nearly twofold growth in its net profit for the quarter ended December at Rs 128.11 crore.
+New Delhi: SKF India on Friday reported a nearly twofold growth in its net profit for the quarter ended December at Rs 128.11 crore.

 During the same period of the last fiscal, the company had reported a net profit of Rs 65.02 crore.